 8.3.
 Basic Types of Experimental Design

-The three designs we’ll explore represent the fundamental building blocks of experimental methodology.
-While more complex designs exist for specialized research situations, these basic frameworks can handle a wide range of research questions and serve as the foundation for understanding more advanced approaches.
+The three designs we will examine are among the most fundamental.
+Although more complex designs exist for specialized situations, these basic frameworks can address a wide range of research questions and form the foundation for understanding more advanced approaches.

 Road Map 🧭